 They used the titles from the look-alike salvage vehicles to convince the locksmith to let them in the car, then replaced the VIN with the salvaged vehicle's number, placed a classified add in the paper and sold the stolen vehicle.
 If buyers had checked the VIN number before they bought the car, they would have seen the car came from salvage.
 So, beware, people who buy salvage cars sometimes have elaborate schemes to sell them as new vehicles.
 Beware before you buy a car from a private party!

-Can you buy salvage cars from Japan?
+If you buy salvage cars from

-In addition, most Japanese cars are very low mileage (they don't have that far to drive, it's a small country!) so buying salvage cars is good bargain even when you figure in shipping from Japan.
-Finally, repair costs are extremely high in Japan, so you may be able to find a bargain that only needs some minor repairs that won't cost that much to repair here in the States.
-So, buying salvage cars from Japan may be a great auto investment for you or your family!
+In addition, most Japanese cars are very low mileage (they don't have that far to drive, it's a small country!) so buying salvage cars is good bargain even when you figure in shipping from

 Be careful when you buy junk cars, there are some salvage companies who don't tell the truth about their cars!
 Many unscrupulous dealers will sell dangerous salvaged cars as drivable and safe, but most salvage dealers will tell their customers when a car cannot be driven and is unsafe.
 They will sell that car for parts rather than as a drivable vehicle.